Jimmy Farrar: Molly Hatchet years 1980–82

 Along with Jimmy Farrar came a new approach to the band's sound.
 The earlier albums feature more variation in guitar tone and style and exhibit a distinct southern cultural influence, which seemed to change with the addition of Farrar on vocals.
 By this time, acts such as Van Halen had made harder heavy metal-influenced rock popular in the 1980s, and may have led to a shift in the band's sound and style.
 Danny Joe Brown's stage persona, gruff voice and cowboy horse-whistling had matched well with the overtly southern-influenced sounds of his era.
 Farrar's new vocal style, mixed with a new harder-rocking sound has been seen as the reason for Molly Hatchet's rise in popularity in the early 1980s.
 The first year Farrar was on tour with Molly Hatchet the band did almost 300 shows.
 At the end of the tour Molly Hatchet averaged more than six shows a week.

 With the success of the next album, the Beatin' the Odds release, the band ventured even farther away from the southern rock sound of their first albums.
 By 1981, Molly Hatchet had evolved to a straight-ahead rock style and a slicker production, exhibited on the Take No Prisoners release of the same year.
 The band remained a successful act on the touring circuit.
 Founding member and bass player Banner Thomas left in 1983 and was replaced by Riff West, while Farrar also left Molly Hatchet in late 1982 for personal reasons, his last show being on 9 May 1982 at Six Flags in Atlanta.
 He would later rejoin other members of Molly Hatchet in Southern Rock Allstars and Gator Country.

 Brown rejoined the band in late 1982 after the departure of Farrar and B. B. Borden.

 After leaving Molly Hatchet, Farrar played in a band called Predator for six years.
-Then he was the lead singer of the Section 8 band.
-In 1999, Farrar joined the Dixie Jam Band at the Jammin for DJB benefit, and spent several years as a member of the Southern Rock All-Stars.
+Then he was the lead singer of the band Section 8.
+In 1999, Farrar joined the Dixie Jam Band at the Jammin for DJB benefit and spent several years as a member of the Southern Rock All-Stars.

 Gator Country

-Farrar then joined Gator Country alongside several other former Molly Hatchet members, Jimmy Farrar, Steve Holland., Bruce Crump, Riff West, along with Paul Chapman, a former member of the band U.F.O. and Linni Disse.
+Farrar then joined Gator Country alongside several other former Molly Hatchet members, Jimmy Farrar, Steve Holland, Bruce Crump, Riff West, along with Paul Chapman, a former member of the band U.F.O.